torchlard/Notes/Database/mysql/mysql.md

 limit 1,4   --start from 1, offset 4

-constraint userID_payment foreign key userID references payment p_userID on delete {restrict | cascade | set null | no action}
+-- constraint "constraint-name" foreign key "your key in this table" -- references "another table" "other table's field" constraint userID_payment foreign key userID references payment p_userID on delete {restrict | cascade | set null | no action}
   on update {...}